 A permanent exclusion is when a child is permanently excluded from school and not allowed to return.
 This is a very serious decision and the Headteacher will consult with senior leaders and Chair of the Governing Body as soon as possible in such a case.

-A decision to exclude a pupil, either internally, for a fixed period or permanently is seen as a last resort by the school.
-The physical and emotional health of our children and staff is our primary concern, and we therefore accept, that in some serious situations, exclusion may be necessary, if all other strategies have been exhausted.
+A decision to suspend/exclude a pupil, either internally, for a suspension or permanently is seen as a last resort by the school.
+The physical and emotional health of our children and staff is our primary concern, and we therefore accept, that in some serious situations, suspension/exclusion may be necessary, if all other strategies have been exhausted.

 The decision to exclude will usually follow a range of strategies and be seen as a last resort, or it will be in response to a very serious breach of school rules and policies or a disciplinary offence such as: